Mental health of Jesus

 The question of whether the historical Jesus was in good mental health is a subject of consideration for multiple psychologists, philosophers, historians, and writers.
 The first person, after several other attempts at tackling the subject, who broadly and thoroughly questioned the mental health of Jesus was French psychologist Charles Binet-Sanglé, the chief physician of Paris and author of a four-volume work La Folie de Jésus (The Madness of Jesus, 1908–1915).
 This view finds both supporters and opponents.

 Opinions challenging the sanity of Jesus

 The assessment of the sanity of Jesus first occurs in the gospels.
 The Gospel of Mark reports the opinion of members of his family who believe that Jesus "is beside himself."
-Some psychiatrists, religious scholars and writers explain that, according to the gospels, Jesus's family (Mark 3:21), some followers (John 7:20, see also John 11:41–53), and contemporaries, at various points in time, regarded him as delusional, possessed by demons, or insane.
+Some psychiatrists, religious scholars and writers explain that, according to the gospels, Jesus's family (Mark 3:21), some followers (John 7:20), and contemporaries, at various points in time, regarded him as delusional, possessed by demons, or insane.

 And when his family heard it, they went out to seize him, for people were saying, "He is beside himself".
 And the scribes who came down from Jerusalem said, "He is possessed by Be-el′zebul, and by the prince of demons he casts out the demons".